lyn1874/Linear_Constraint_Bayesian_NMF/README.md

 #### Train the model
-2. Train the model:
+1. Train the model:
     ```bash
     ./run.sh dataset N mu_prior infinity
     Args:
 	dataset: mnist
 	N: number of components, int
 	mu_prior: the mean of the prior distribution for component matrix A and mixing coeffients B
 	infinity: bool variable.
-If True, then the variance of the prior distribution for A and B are infinitely large.
+If True, then the variance of the prior distribution for A and B are infinitely large (non-informative prior)
     ```

 #### Citation